Vox Continental: Description

 The Continental had two basic designs, each with its own variations.
-They were the single-manual Continental, and the dual manual model called the Vox Continental II in England and the Vox Super Continental in Italy.
-Each manual features 49 reverse-colored keys (black naturals and white sharps) similar to a harpsichord.
+They were the single-manual Continental, and the dual-manual model called the Vox Continental II in England and the Vox Super Continental in Italy.
+Each manual features 49 reverse-coloured keys (black naturals and white sharps) as on a harpsichord.
 The organ comes with a chrome Z-shaped bolt-on leg stand assembly.
 The top of the organ is furnished with an orange Rexine cover.

 The Vox Continental uses six slider-type, metered volume controls called drawbars instead of the stop-tab rocker switches seen on other combo organs.
-Two of the drawbars on the right hand side control the voices (flute and reed tones), while the four on the left control the footages (corresponding to ranks of pipes on a pipe organ).
+Two of the drawbars on the righthand side control the voices (flute and reed tones), while the four on the left control the footages (corresponding to ranks of pipes on a pipe organ).
 The stock Continental has 16', 8' and 4' drawbars, with a fourth one labelled "IV" containing a mixture of higher pitches.
-There is a single-speed, single intensity vibrato whose rate can only be adjusted by removing the lid of the instrument and adjusting a potentiometer.
+There is a single-speed, single-intensity vibrato whose rate can only be adjusted by removing the lid of the instrument and adjusting a potentiometer.
 The Continental has no other internal effects.
 A bass pedalboard was available as an optional extra.

 Dual-manual models also have a 5 1/3' drawbar on the upper manual, an octave of bass keys and a string bass feature.
 Later models also supported a percussion feature similar to that on a Hammond.

 The organ's sound comes from twelve oscillators, one for each note in the chromatic scale along the top octave of the instrument.
 The signal from each of these is fed into a frequency divider circuit that allows the frequency to be halved, in order to produce the sound an octave lower.
 This is then halved again for the subsequent octave, and so on down the rest of the instrument's range, except for the lowest note, C, which has a dedicated generator.
 Each key is connected to four contacts connected to ground; when a key is pressed, it makes a connection to the bus bar which sends a signal to the drawbars to produce a sound.

 The first Continentals were manufactured with wooden keys covered with plastic key caps.
 Musicians complained this gave it an unpleasant playing action.
 Later models switched to using plastic keys connected to metal shafts.